-San Antonio, the seventh largest city of the United States, is found in the lovely state of Texas.
-San Antonio has a unique geographical location that makes it one of the most captivating places of the state.
-Ranked as one of the best cities to visit, San Antonio has the nicest and friendliest people, network of fabulous tourist spots and historic districts that make this part of the state a popular destination for a relaxing getaway.
+San Antonio, the seventh-largest city of the United States, is found in the lovely state of Texas.
+San Antonio has a unique geographical location that makes it one of the most captivating places in the state.
+Ranked as one of the best cities to visit, San Antonio has the nicest and friendliest people, a network of fabulous tourist spots, and historic districts that make this part of the state a popular destination for a relaxing getaway.

 The many events that make San Antonio alive and upbeat are worth experiencing when in this part of Texas.
 Fiesta, for example, is a ten-day lively event that happens in April.
-In this event, food are overflowing and entertainment are engaging.
+In this event, food is overflowing and entertainment is engaging.
 The region also highlights its rich agricultural produce by celebrating San Antonio Stock Show & Rodeo which happens every February.

 Spectators of all ages enjoy the world-class rodeo show that serves as the superstar of the occasion.
 Adding to the attractions in San Antonio are its awesome shopping hubs.
 With a wide selection of shops and stores within San Antonio, including ten major shopping malls, visitors of San Antonio are given the chance to unleash their love for shopping.
 Further, the commercial district is also the place to be for a wonderful nightcap courtesy of bars and clubs that make the nightlife kicking.